eesahasan1/Data-Engineering-Repository/README.md

 This repository features projects using a variety of technologies and tools pertinent to the field of data engineering, including:

-- Google Cloud (GCS: data lake, BigQuery: data warehouse)
+- Google Cloud (GCS: data lake, BigQuery: data warehouse, IAM & Admin: setting up service accounts and keys, Compute Engine: )
 - Terraform: IaC
 - Docker: containerization
 - Python